crytic/slither/README.md

 ## Getting Help

-Feel free to stop by our [Slack channel](https://empirehacking.slack.com/messages/C7KKY517H/) for help on using or extending Slither.
+Feel free to stop by our [Slack channel](https://empirehacking.slack.com/messages/C7KKY517H/) for help using or extending Slither.

 * The [Printer documentation](https://github.com/trailofbits/slither/wiki/Printer-documentation) describes the information Slither is capable of visualizing for each contract.